alireza-aghelan/recommender-systems/README.md

 https://drive.google.com/file/d/1qgvmZEOJiyb2Lkh3VSPwjA6xVbFyZhWT/view

-This dataset contains information of some animations and the points given by different users to these animations.
+This dataset contains information of a large number of animations and the points given by different users to these animations.

 Note: in order to use the data in the dataset, various pre-processing is required